Pinhole camera: Usage

-Other special features can be built into pinhole cameras such as the ability to take double images by using multiple pinholes, or the ability to take pictures in cylindrical or spherical perspective by curving the film plane.

 Construction

 Pinhole cameras can be handmade by the photographer for a particular purpose.
-In its simplest form, the photographic pinhole camera can consist of a light-tight box with a pinhole in one end, and a piece of film or photographic paper wedged or taped into the other end.

-A flap of cardboard with a tape hinge can be used as a shutter.

-The pinhole may be punched or drilled using a sewing needle or small diameter bit through a piece of tinfoil or thin aluminum or brass sheet.

-This piece is then taped to the inside of the light-tight box behind a hole cut through the box.
-A cylindrical oatmeal container may be made into a pinhole camera.

-The interior of an effective pinhole camera is black to avoid any reflection of the entering light onto the photographic material or viewing screen.
+In its simplest form, a pinhole camera includes a light-tight box with a pinhole in one end, and a piece of film or other light-sensitive material at the other end.
+Suitable containers include empty cylindrical cans, with one open end having a removable lid to facilitate loading film, and the other (closed) end equipped with the pinhole.
+Instructions for building a pinhole camera were published by Kodak, using either a 126 film cartridge or an empty can.
+The pinhole may be punched or drilled using a sewing needle or small diameter bit through a piece of aluminum foil or thin aluminum or brass sheet.
+This piece is then taped to the inside of the light-tight box, behind a hole cut or drilled through one end of the box.
+A flap of cardboard covering the pinhole, hinged with a piece of adhesive tape, can be used as a shutter.
+The interior of an effective pinhole camera is painted black to suppress internal stray light reflections.

-Pinhole cameras can be constructed with a sliding film holder or back so the distance between the film and the pinhole can be adjusted.

-This allows the angle of view of the camera to be changed and also the effective f-stop ratio of the camera.
+Pinhole cameras can be constructed with a sliding film holder or back to adjust the distance between the film and the pinhole.
+This effectively changes the focal length, which affects both the angle of view and also the effective f-stop ratio.
 Moving the film closer to the pinhole will result in a wide angle field of view and shorter exposure time.
 Moving the film farther away from the pinhole will result in a telephoto or narrow-angle view and longer exposure time.

-Pinhole cameras can also be constructed by replacing the lens assembly in a conventional camera with a pinhole.
-In particular, compact 35 mm cameras whose lens and focusing assembly have been damaged can be reused as pinhole cameras—maintaining the use of the shutter and film winding mechanisms.
-As a result of the enormous increase in f-number, while maintaining the same exposure time, one must use a fast film in direct sunshine.

-Pinholes (homemade or commercial) can be used in place of the lens on an SLR.
-Use with a digital SLR allows metering and composition by trial and error, and is effectively free, so is a popular way to try pinhole photography.
+Instead of simple household materials, pinhole cameras also can be constructed by replacing the lens assembly in a conventional camera with a pinhole.
+In particular, compact 35 mm cameras whose lens and focusing assembly have been damaged can be reused as pinhole cameras, maintaining the use of the shutter and film winding mechanisms.
+As a result of the enormous increase in f-number, to maintain similar exposure times, the photographer must use a fast film in direct sunshine or other bright light conditions.
+Homemade or commercial pinholes also can be used in place of the lens on a single lens reflex camera (SLR) or mirrorless interchangeable lens camera.
+Use with a digital SLR allows metering and composition by trial and error, and since development is effectively free, it is a popular way to try pinhole photography.